TalkAbility™ Guidebook for Parents

 ►Practical ideas you can use in everyday situations

 TalkAbility teaches you how to make the most of the activities you’re already doing with your child.
-Simple tips and practical strategies will help you tweak the way you interact with your child to create opportunities for him to learn social skills.
+Simple tips and practical strategies will help you tweak the way you interact with your child to create opportunities for them to learn social skills.

 Use your “I-Cues” to Keep the Conversation Going